EduardoZepeda/coffee-bytes-hugo/content/posts/top-5-problemas-de-algoritmos-en-codewars/index.en.md

 coverImage: "images/top-5-katas-codewars.jpg"
 description: "Learn how to use celery in django to schedule periodic or maintenance tasks to run every certain time or on a given date."
 keywords:
+- internet
-- "internet"
+- performance
-- "performance"
+- algorithms
-- "algorithms"
+- codewars

 authors:
 - Eduardo Zepeda